hendriknielaender/zBench/README.md

 **_Supported Version_**: As of now, zBench is tested and supported on Zig version **_0.12.0_**.

+**_Performance Note:_** It's important to acknowledge that a no-op time of 15 ns (or more) is expected and is not an issue with zBench itself.
+This is a normal occurrence and does not reflect any inefficiency in the benchmarking process.

 ### Benchmark Functions

 Benchmark functions have the following signature: